 Arlington Rotary Educational Foundation

 AREF provides scholarship assistance to graduates of Arlington Virginia high schools.
 For many years, we have awarded a grant of $8,000, spread over 8 college semesters, to a deserving high school senior selected by our Board on a competitive basis from among applications received.
 Thus at any given time four students are studying with the help of AREF scholarships.
 As of April 2017, awardees are studying at Yale University, James Madison University, Virginia Commonwealth University and Dartmouth College.
 Many of these students are receiving substantial financial aid from their schools and other sources.
-AREF's $1,000 per quarter is a cash grant that can be used for discretionary expenses such as transportation, clothing and incidentals.
+AREF's $1,000 per semester is a cash grant that can be used for discretionary expenses such as transportation, clothing and incidentals.

 The Foundation also offers the Arlington Rotary American Challenge Stipend in Memory of Audra Rafter.
 This award is aimed at fully funding one deserving graduate of the Arlington Community High School (an alternative high school) to complete two years's study at Northern Virginia Community College (NOVA), as the availability of qualified candidates and funding makes possible.
 Applicants for the stipend are competitively selected by the staff of Arlington Community High School.